 It's the most fulfilling job I have ever had, without a doubt.
 But that isn't just because of the fact I can work from where ever I like.
 The team is great, the projects I get to work on are interesting and challenging, and there's no office politics.

 If you were wondering, I found my job on remoteok.io.
-I had actually applied for some other remote jobs in my field (Marketing) before.
-But I didn't have the right experience and I had absolutely no remote work or even freelance experience.
+I had actually applied for some other remote jobs in my field (marketing) before.
+But I didn't have the right experience and absolutely no remote or freelance experience.

-I spoke to people who did have experience, I found out what was required, I moved jobs for a year to get the right experience, and then I tried again.
+Knowing that getting the freedom to work on something that I was excited to get out of bed for with the freedom to travel, I decided to make a plan.
+I spoke to people with remote work experience, I found out what was required, I moved jobs for a year to get the right experience, and then I tried again.

 I really want to travel more but I can't because reasons

 If you want to do this, and I mean really want to do this, then you will find a way.